dafny-lang/dafny/docs/OnlineTutorial/Lemmas.md

 precisely, the conclusion of the lemma) is declared as the postcondition, just like you would for an ordinary method.
 Unlike a method, a lemma is never allowed to change the state.
 Since a lemma is ghost, it doesn't need to be called at run time, so the compiler erases it before producing executable code.
-So, the lemma is present solely for its effect on the verification of the program.
+The lemma is present solely for its effect on the verification of the program.
 You may think of lemmas as heavyweight assertions, in that they are only necessary to help the proof of the program along.
 A typical lemma might look like: